 - Pedestrian accidents—when a motor vehicle strikes a pedestrian on the road, at a traffic intersection, or in a parking lot or garage, leading to serious injuries and damages

 - Slip and falls—when a business patron or guest falls on someone else’s property, sustaining injuries

-If you have sustained personal injuries in one of these types of accidents, the skilled legal team at Stewart J. Guss Personal Injury Lawyers can review your case with you and determine whether you have a compensable claim.
+If you have sustained personal injuries in one of these types of accidents, the skilled legal team at Stewart J. Guss Personal Injury Attorneys can review your case with you and determine whether you have a compensable claim.

 Reporting the Accident and Injuries

 If you have sustained personal injuries in an accident that was not your fault, the first thing you should do is report the accident, as well as your injuries, to the appropriate person.
 In the motor vehicle accident context, for example, you should immediately call 9-1-1 and obtain emergency medical treatment at a local emergency room or hospital facility.
 The same is true if you are involved in a boating accident.

 Similarly, if you sustain injuries in a slip and fall accident, you should report your injury to the premises owner or manager as soon as possible.
 You should also make sure that the manager completes an incident report documenting how the accident occurred and the injuries you sustained.